nsharma-uk/e-commerce-backend/README.md

   - MySQL2
   - Sequelize
   - dotenv

-- Postman for API requests
+Postman for API requests and My SQL Workbench was used

 ## Installation